 Miller, William (disabled people with respect to mobility (wheelchairs); influence of self-efficacy with respect to participation in daily activity, social activity and general quality of life especially among disabled adults and elderly; wheelchair prescription, performance and function; outcome measurement in health care, Use of power wheelchairs, fatigue, Spinal Cord Injury Rehabilitation)

-Mortenson, Ben (Accessibility, Ageing, Assistive technology, Mobility, Occupational therapy, Caregiving, Social participation, Spinal cord injury, Rehabilitation, Outcome measures, Quality of life, Robotics)
+Mortenson, Ben (Accessibility, Assistive technology, Occupational therapy, Caregiving, Social participation, Spinal cord injury, Outcome measures, Robotics)

 Nimmon, Laura (Qualitative research, Social network analysis, Healthcare team communication, Patient centered care, Chronic disease care, End of life care)

 Scott, Alexander (musculoskeletal, sports medicine, physiotherapy, physical therapy, orthopaedics)